LottePitcher/opinionated-package-starter/.github/UsingTheTemplate.md

 ## Using the template

-Open a command prompt in a location where you want your new project repository folder to be created.
-For example, if you are in `c:\source\` and use this template to create a project called 'MyNewProject' then the template will create the folder `c:\source\MyNewProject\`.
+Open a command prompt in a location where you want your new package repository folder to be created.
+For example, if you are in `c:\source\` and use this template to create a package called 'MyNewPackage' then the template will create the folder `c:\source\MyNewPackage\`.

+Before you use the template you will need to have made two decisions:
+1. The name of your package, e.g. Contentment (although that name is already taken 😉)
+2. The name that you're going to use for the GitHub repository, e.g. umbraco-contentment

+To run the template, open a command prompt / terminal window:

-`dotnet new umbracopackagestarter -n YourProjectName -an "Your Name" -gu "YourGitHubUsername" -gr "YourGitHubRepoName"`
+`dotnet new umbracopackagestarter -n YourPackageName -an "Your Name" -gu "YourGitHubUsername" -gr "YourGitHubRepoName"`

 Parameters:
-- `-n` or `--name` : the name of your project.
+- `-n` or `--name` : the name of your project/package.
 This will mean that:
-   - The solution file will be: `YourProjectName.sln`
+   - The solution file will be: `YourPackageName.sln`
-   - A project for the package will be in a folder: `\YourProjectName`
+   - A project for the package will be in a folder: `\YourPackageName`
-   - A test site for the package will be in a folder: `\YourProjectName.TestSite`
+   - A test site for the package will be in a folder: `\YourPackageName.TestSite`
-   - The nuget package id will be set as : `Umbraco.Community.YourProjectName`
+   - The nuget package id will be set as : `Umbraco.Community.YourPackageName`
 - `-an` or `--author-name` : the display name of the author, e.g. "Lotte Pitcher", used in license and readme
 - `-gu` or `--github-user` : the username of the GitHub user/organisation that will be hosting the repository
 - `-gr` or `--github-repo` : the GitHub repository name for the project
-- `-pt` or `--package-title` : the title of the package used in readme headings and on the Umbraco Marketplace (optional: defaults to a 'friendlier' version of the `-n` parameter)
+- `-pt` or `--package-title` : the title of the package to be used in readme headings and on the Umbraco Marketplace (if omitted defaults to a 'friendlier' version of the `-n` parameter)
-- `--no-restore` : if you don't want NuGet to restore any referenced nuget packages
+- `--no-restore` : if you don't want nuget to restore any referenced nuget packages after the template has run

 ### Where do I put my files?

 Put your files in the package project:

 - C# files can go in the root of the project folder, or in sub-folders: that's completely up to you!
-- Script and stylesheet files must be put somewhere under `\wwwroot\YourProjectName\`.
-Remember to add all your script and stylesheet files to the manifest filter (`\YourProjectNameManifestFilter.cs`)
+- Script and stylesheet files must be put somewhere under `\wwwroot\YourPackageName\`.
+Remember to add all your script and stylesheet files to the manifest filter (`\YourPackageNameManifestFilter.cs`)

 ## Pushing to GitHub